Tuesday, April 1, 2025

 VISION STATEMENT

 The John Paul II High School Counseling Office is guided by our commitment to provide a safe, nurturing environment where the entire learning community addresses the unique needs of students to ensure students reach their fullest potential and successfully manage their lives as healthy, responsible, competent and productive citizens who respect themselves and others.
 Collaborating with students, parents, faculty and staff, we will foster the development of the entire person – mental, spiritual, academic and social.
-School counselors believe that every student can succeed through the collaborative efforts of school, home, and community leading to responsible and productive citizenship
+School counselors believe that every student can succeed through the collaborative efforts of school, home, and community leading to responsible and productive citizenship in the 21st c

 AP UPDATES: